Legal challenge to GOP Rep. Madison Cawthorn asks: Who is an ‘insurrectionist’?

 And for the first time, a lawmaker who embraced the rioters may have to answer for his actions in a court of law.

-“I don’t think we can have those persons who have engaged in acts of insurrection elected to office and serving in office in violation of their constitutional duties and oath,” said John R. Wallace, the lead lawyer in the case and a campaign finance and election law expert in Raleigh, North Carolina.
-“It should not be difficult to prove you are not an insurrectionist.
+“I don’t think we can have those persons who have engaged in acts of insurrection elected to office and serving in office in violation of their constitutional duties and oath,” said John R. Wallace, one of the lawyers on the case and a campaign finance and election law expert in Raleigh, North Carolina.
+He added, “It should not be difficult to prove you are not an insurrectionist.
 It only seems to be difficult for Madison Cawthorn.”

 Cases challenging the legitimacy of a candidate before election boards usually hinge on a candidate’s age, legal residency, place of birth or citizenship status, or the legitimacy of signatures in a candidacy petition.